Eddy12597/NsPyre/README.md

 A collection of useless and fun Python programs in TI Nspire CX II calculators (version 6.0+ which is not compatible with Ndless)

 Currently, a lot of the programs (and those I haven't uploaded) are buggy, and PRs (and issues) are extremely welcome.
+Status / good first issues can be found in STATUS.md

 ## Contribution / Development